Videos Show UHS Hospital Staff Assaulting Young Patients

 Sometimes these restraints — either a physical hold or a shot of sedatives — happened with little provocation, according to interviews.
 “There are kids that said one wrong thing and got kneed in the stomach,” Lafogg recalled.

 Other times, workers deliberately antagonized the residents, patients and some staff members said.
-“They would call us stupid, they would call us lame, they would call us all kinds of stuff,” said Parsons.
+“They would call us stupid, they would call us lame, they would call us all kinds of stuff,” said Parson.

 Staff members saw it too.
 If patients “came in from school in a bad mood,” nurses “would pull up a shot and give it to them,” said one nurse who recently worked at the facility for a year.
 “The techs would come in: ‘So-and-so is getting me on my nerves watching TV and won’t quit talking; come over here and give her a PRN’” — a shot that could contain a sedative such as Ativan or an antipsychotic like Haldol.